Tainted Love

 Ep 1- Beauty out of Tragedy

 Can anything good survive sex trafficking?
-Survivor share about organization who help women coming out of the sex-trade to create products of beauty.
+Survivor shares story about organization that help women coming out of the sex-trade to create products of beauty.

 EP 2- A Make or Break